Juice Jacking and charging in public places

 – Invest in a power bank!
 They are convenient and a reliable source of power for your device.

 – Use a USB passthrough device.
-It allows for power to pass through but deactivates the data pin on the USB cable, reassuring the user that it’s only charging the device without any data being unknowingly transferred.
+It allows for power to pass through but deactivates the data pin on the USB cable, reassuring the user that its only charging the device without any data being unknowingly transferred.

 In Conclusion